A Comparison of Race and Ethnicity in COVID-19 Testing, Hospitalization, and Mortality

 4. CDC COVID Data Tracker. https://covid.cdc.gov/covid-data-tracker/#demographics

-This project is funded by U.S. Food and Drug Administration (FDA) Office of Minority Health and Health Equity (OMHHE).
+This project was funded by U.S. Food and Drug Administration (FDA) Office of Minority Health and Health Equity (OMHHE).

 Workgroup Leader(s)